← Back to ResourcesBreed Guides

 From a Calgary CKC breeder, an English Bulldog puppy runs $3,000 to $6,000.
 Premium show lines go $6,000 to $10,000 and up.
 From a Calgary rescue, $300 to $700, with spay or neuter, shots, microchip, and a basic vet workup included.
 The rescue fee includes about $700 to $1,200 of vet work you would otherwise pay separately.

-If you do buy from a breeder, only choose breeders who pass all of these checks:
+If you do buy from a breeder, only choose breeders who pass all of these checks (the Bulldog Club of America publishes a parallel set of recommended health screens):

 • CKC-registered (Canadian Kennel Club)